CharlesArea/deepseek-cli/README.md

 ## 📞 **Support**

 For issues or feature requests, please open an [issue](https://github.com/your-repository/deepseek-cli/issues).
-We’d love to hear your feedback!
+We'd love to hear your feedback!